 Students in the music program have the added advantage of being a member of the school band.

-The Environmental Club is offered to students in grades 4-8.
+This environmentally friendly club is offered to students in grades 5-8.
 The purpose of this club is to teach students about environmental concerns and how we can help be stewards of the earth.
-The students will unite in “green” activities, experiments, discussions, and strive to help maintain a general awareness of environmental issues and making St. Brendan School more green friendly.
+The students will explore their green thumb and participate in activities, experiments, discussions, and strive to help maintain a general awareness of environmental issues and make St. Brendan School more green friendly.

 Open to grades 6-8, this club meets twice a month during lunch/recess.